 BIO

-Kenton Klassen, BFA, MA, RCC Psychotherapist
+Kenton Klassen, BFA, MA, RCC Psychodynamic Psychotherapist

 Having grown up in northern towns all over Western Canada, and moving 30 times before I was 30, I am accustomed to building relationships with all sorts of people.
 I have enjoyed exposure to wildly different communities and have a background in various fields including industrial work, bartending, education, & theatre/film.
+My personal experiences eventually led me on a path to becoming an advocate for mental health education and meaningful psychotherapy.

-My personal experiences eventually led me a path to becoming a Psychodynamic Psychotherapist, a Registered Clinical Counsellor (R.C.C.), and the owner of Beyond the Pines Therapy.
+I am a Psychodynamic Psychotherapist, a Registered Clinical Counsellor (R.C.C.), and the owner of Beyond the Pines Therapy.
 I hold a B.F.A. in Theatre from U.B.C. and an M.A. in Counselling Psychology from The Seattle School of Theology & Psychology.
 I have completed clinical internships through the Dr. Peter Centre and Nightingale Counselling & Research, and am committed to ongoing education and clinical supervision.
 Currently, I am a fellow of Launchpad Counselling, a collection of Registered Clinical Counsellors passionately dedicated to providing outstanding care and effective support to our clients and each other.

 THERAPEUTIC APPROACH

-I have specialized clinical training in British Object Relations, a school of Psychoanalysis that emphasizes the developmental impact of early parental attachments on the inner life of the mind.
+I have specialized clinical training in Object Relations, a school of Psychoanalysis that emphasizes the developmental impact of early familial attachments on the inner life of the mind.
 I also draw upon contemporary (Jungian) Analytical Psychology, which emphasizes the symbolic patterns of human experience and the principle that we are fundamentally oriented towards wholeness.

 “There is a consistent finding in the research of patients making considerable improvement, long after treatment has ended.” - British Psychoanalytic Council